NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-ACS population and RiDER data on PV installation that combines LBNL's 2020 Tracking the Sun and Wood Mackenzie's 2020 Q4 PV report (prepared by Nicholas.Willems@nrel.gov on Jun 22, 2021)
+- \ACS population and RiDER data on PV installation that combines LBNL's 2020 Tracking the Sun and Wood Mackenzie's 2020 Q4 PV report (prepared by Nicholas.Willems@nrel.gov on Jun 22, 2021)

 Assumption
 **********

-Imposed an upperbound of 14 kWDC, which contains 95pct of all installations.
+- \Imposed an upperbound of 14 kWDC, which contains 95pct of all installations.
 Counties with source_count<10 are backfilled with aggregates at the State level.
-Distribution based on all installations is applied only to occupied SFD, actual distribution for SFD may be higher.; PV is not modeled in AK and HI.
+Distribution based on all installations is applied only to occupied SFD, actual distribution for SFD may be higher.

+- \PV is not modeled in AK and HI.
 No data has been identified.

 .. _heating_fuel: